![]() |

 Click here for more on roof framing, marking out rafters, marking out the ridge Nail Plated Timber Trusses.

 About the late 1950's early 60's prefabricated roof trusses came onto the scene.
 The name that still sticks with me is Gang-Nail.
 I may be wrong but I think they were the first company to build roof trusses that rely on a multi nail plate connector to mass produce cheap and easy roof trusses.
 They are no longer the cutting edge of roof design, rather they are used for the thousands of simple cost effective house designs that are mainstay of the house construction industry.
-Standard multinail trusses can not, normally be used for flat pitch roofs.
+Standard metal nail plate trusses can not, normally be used for flat pitch roofs.
 Unless of course provision is made in the design, to provide the depth that the truss system uses.
 Gang-nail trusses use lighter weight timber than traditional roofs, and get their strength from the fact that when assembled all the small bits of timber in them, become and act as one unit.
 Because they are thin, they have no strength until they are braced in the position that the design calls for.
 Made to order, usually at a franchise outlet of the main company.
 Each roof is designed from the drawings that the builder or owner provides.
 The complex calculations are done on proprietary computer programs.
 There is no need for anyone on site to do any measuring of degrees or calculating lengths.
 The end results are cheaper and more accurate roof frames that are quick to build.
 Fixing with all the various brackets and clips etc. can easily be done by anyone who can swing a hammer and use a drill.
 With every set of trusses you get a diagram and list of fixing instructions.
 Click here for more on truss fixing details, with plenty truss photographs.
 Smaller local type companies are also now doing similar things in steel.
 With the introduction of cheap mass produced roll formed steel sections for wall framing, it did not take long for the same materials to be used for lightweight roof trusses.
 All Steel Roof ConstructionSteel roofs are the way to go if you want something unusual or different.
 In many cases they can also be very cost efficient, using standard steel roll formed purlin and batten sections.

 Above is a roof to a deck that we did a couple of years ago.
 There is a large 25 deg. square hip roof at the rear, with steel hips and tie beams, and with timber rafters and purlins.
 In the front are all steel sloping roofs with angle iron rafter beams and RHS steel purlins.

 Here is an all steel roof that I built in my back yard about 10 years ago.
-The thing on the top is a rotary roof ventilator, with a 600 mm dia opening.
+The thing on the top is a rotary roof ventilator, with a 600 mm diameter opening.
 They are not normally so big, 300mm is normal.
 The side facing is about 7m wide and the one leading away is about 8.5m.

 Here is a shot of the inside of it.
 As you can see I have not got around to lining the inside of it yet.
 (So much to do so little time).
 Anyway at least you can see the structure.
 The perimeter fascia purlins are C25025 I think from memory, The next up is a 150x100 RHS tie beam then the rest of the purlins are C150s.
 I go into a bit of detail about setting out roofs like this on my roof calculations page, with rafter top cut, jack rafter side cut, hip and purlin side cuts.
 Apart from the fact that steel can be curved, welded at odd angles and create unusual designs, steel has a couple of other advantages over timber.